NCAR/climate-primer-water/doc/ch5_attribution.rst

-*The frequency and intensity of heavy precipitation events have increased across much of the United States, particularly the eastern part of the continental US, with implications for flood risk and infrastructure planning.
+*The frequency and intensity of heavy precipitation events have increased across much of the United States, particularly the eastern part of the continental U.S., with implications for flood risk and infrastructure planning.
 Maps show observed changes in three measures of extreme precipitation: (a) total precipitation falling on the heaviest 1% of days, (b) daily maximum precipitation in a 5-year period, and (c) the annual heaviest daily precipitation amount over 1958–2021.
 Numbers in black circles depict percent changes at the regional level.
-Data were not available for the US-Affiliated Pacific Islands and the US Virgin Islands.
+Data were not available for the U.S.-Affiliated Pacific Islands and the U.S. Virgin Islands.
 Figure credits: from NCA5, (a) adapted from Easterling et al.
 2017; (b, c) NOAA NCEI and CISESS NC.*